WHAT YOU SHOULD KNOW:

 - Take your medicine as directed.
 Call your healthcare provider if you think your medicine is not helping or if you have side effects.
 Tell him if you are allergic to any medicine.
 Keep a list of the medicines, vitamins, and herbs you take.
 Include the amounts, and when and why you take them.
 Bring the list or the pill bottles to follow-up visits.
 Carry your medicine list with you in case of an emergency.

-Your primary healthcare provider (PHP) may need to check to make sure your ventral hernia has not returned.
+Your healthcare provider may need to check to make sure your ventral hernia has not returned.
 Write down your questions so you remember to ask them during your visits.

 Prevent another ventral hernia:

-- Do not lift heavy objects until your PHP says it is okay.
+- Do not lift heavy objects until your healthcare provider says it is okay.

 - You may need to wear a support belt or girdle.
 Ask for more information about support clothing.

-- Your PHP may suggest that you do exercises to strengthen your abdomen.
+- Your healthcare provider may suggest that you do exercises to strengthen your abdomen.
 Swimming and walking may also help.
-Ask your PHP for an exercise plan.
-Do not exercise more than your PHP says is okay.
+Ask your healthcare provider for an exercise plan.
+Do not exercise more than your healthcare provider says is okay.

-- Ask your PHP when it is okay to return to your normal daily activities.
+- Ask your healthcare provider when it is okay to return to your normal daily activities.

-- Follow your PHP's advice about losing weight.
+- Follow your healthcare provider's advice about losing weight.
 If you are overweight, ask for a diet plan that is right for you.

 - Avoid straining when you cough, urinate, or have a bowel movement.
-Ask your PHP for ways to avoid straining.
+Ask your healthcare provider for ways to avoid straining.

 - You have vomited.